-Reference State 1.0 Community Phase Pathways
+Reference State 1.0 Community Phase Pathways:

 1.1a: Drought and/or excessive herbivory during the growing season will reduce both shrub and perennial bunchgrass production.
-Fire was infrequent and would be patchy due to low fuel loads.
+Fire would be infrequent and patchy due to low fuel loads.

 1.2a: Time, lack of disturbance and release from drought will allow for the perennial grasses to increase, especially with an increase in spring precipitation.